-MGT 160 Principles of Supervision (3-0)

-An introductory course dealing with the responsibilities of the first or second echelon supervisor in either the industrial or administrative environment.
-Leadership gualities, human relations skills, motivation, communications, training techniques, and problems of the work group are discussed.
-(Formerly BUS 160)
+MGT 160 Principles of Supervision (3-0)3 hrs.
+Introduces the responsibilities of the first or second echelon supervisor in either the industrial or administrative environment.
+Leadership qualities, human relations skills, motivation, communications, training techniques, and problems of the work group are discussed.

-MGT 167 Records Management (3-0) This course consists of the study and analysis of what records to keep, how to store them, how to find them quickly when needed, and how to apply the criteria for determining their disposition or retention.
-(Formerly BUS 167)
+MGT 167 Records Management (3-0) 3 hrs.
+Includes the study and analysis of what records to keep, how to store them, how to find them quickly when needed, and how to apply the criteria for determining their disposition or retention.

-MGT 168 OSHA Standards and Compliance Procedures (3-0) 3 hrs.
+MGT 168 OSHA Standards and 3 hrs.
+Compliance Procedures (3-0)

 Development of skills and competencies needed in instituting proper occupational safety and health environment in commercial and manufacturing business establishments for compliance with federal OSHA standards.
-(Formerly BUS 168)

-MGT 170 Principles of Individual Financial Planning (3-0) 3 hrs.
+MGT 170 Principles of Individual 3 hrs.
+Financial Planning (3-0)